mobxjs/mobx/notes-docs.md

 Todo

 -   [ ] Netlify preview for docs PR.
--   [ ] Any code sandbox links need to be updated. jsfiddle as well.
+-   [ ] Any code sandbox links need to be updated. jsfiddle as well, move it to codesandbox.
 -   [ ] Codemod might change to a new package to reduce size.
 Documentation needs to be updated.
 -   [ ] There are a lot of references to external documentation resources.
 They can probably use a pruning.
 -   [ ] We can still write a separate document that introduces "observable" and explains you need to wrap things in `action` if you want to modify things.
 Is that the right way forward?